Visit the Largest John Wayne Collection in Europe

 Sold by Julien's Auctions in 2018: the original painting used to advertise John Wayne's "The Conqueror".

 Painting of canvas used to advertise The Conqueror on three-sheet posters, inserts and foreigen fim posters.
-The painting was formerly part of the collection of archery innovator Hugh Rich (Julien's Auctions 2018).
+The painting shows John Wayne and Susan Hayward.
+It was formerly part of the collection of archery innovator Hugh Rich (Julien's Auctions 2018).

 His US Navy Cap saw a lot of action in Operation Pacific (1951).
 John Wayne wore it the role as "Lt.
 Cmdr.
 Duke E. Gifford" and saved it, until it was sold in the 2011 Heritage auction of the Wayne estate.
 Auctioned again by Heritage exactly 10 years after, in 2021.